-( 9.3.1.
+.
+(20001011 ==== ((() (1)) 9.3.1.
 The increase in the percentage of Medicaid-eligible children enrolled in Medicaid 9.3.2.
 The reduction in the percentage of uninsured children.
 9.3.3.
 The increase in the percentage of children with a usual source of care.
 9.3.4.
 The extent to which outcome measures show progress on one or more of the health problems identified by the state.
 9.3.5.
+HEDIS Measurement Set relevant to children and adolescents younger than 19.
 9.3.6.
+Other child appropriate measurement set.
+List or describe the set used.
 9.3.7.
 If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: 9.3.7.1.
+Immunizations 9.3.7.2.
+Well childcare

-9.3.8.
+9.3.7.3.
+9.3.7.7.
+Other, list: 9.3.8.
 Performance measures for special targeted populations.
 9.4.
 The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
 (Section 2107(b)(1)) (42 CFR 457.720) Guidance: The State should include an assurance of compliance with the annual reporting requirements, including an assessment of reducing the number of low-income uninsured children.
 The State should also discuss any annual activities to be undertaken that relate to assessment and evaluation of the program.
 9.5.
-State assures it will comply with the annual assessment and evaluation required or Section 10.
-Briefly describe the State's plan for these annual assessments and rts.
+The State assures it will comply with the annual assessment and evaluation required under Section 10.
+Briefly describe the State's plan for these annual assessments and reports.
 (Section 2107(b)(2)) (42 CFR 457.750) 9.6.
-State assures it will provide the Secretary with access to any records or information ing to the plan for purposes of review or audit.
-(Section 2107(b)(3)) (42 CFR 720) Guidance: The State should verify that they will participate in the collection and evaluation of data as new measures are developed or existing measures are revised as deemed necessary by CMS, the states, advocates, and other interested parties.
-Civis, the states, advocates, and other interested parties.
+The State assures it will provide the Secretary with access to any records or information relating to the plan for purposes of review or audit.
+(Section 2107(b)(3)) (42 CFR 457.720) Guidance: The State should verify that they will participate in the collection and evaluation of data as new measures are developed or existing measures are revised as deemed necessary by CMS, the states, advocates, and other interested parties.
 9.7.
-State assures that, in developing performance measures, it will modify those sures to meet national requirements when such requirements are developed.
-(42 CFR 710(e)) 9.8. e State assures, to the extent they apply, that the following provisions of the Social curity Act will apply under Title XXI, to the same extent they apply to a State under the XIX: (Section 2107(e)) (42 CFR 457.135) 9.8.1.
-Section 1902(a)(4)(C) (relating to conflict of interest standards)
+The State assures that, in developing performance measures, it will modify those measures to meet national requirements when such requirements are developed.
+(42 CFR 457.710(e)) 9.8.
+The State assures, to the extent they apply, that the following provisions of the Social Security Act will apply under Title XXI, to the same extent they apply to a State under Title XIX: (Section 2107(e)) (42 CFR 457.135) 9.8.1.
+9.8.2.
+9.8.3.
+9.8.4.
+Section 1903(w) (relating to limitations on provider donations and taxes) Guidance: Section 9.9 can include discussion of community-based providers and consumer representatives in the design and implementation of the plan and the method for ensuring ongoing public involvement.
+Issues to address include a listing of public meetings or announcements made to the public concerning the development of the children's health insurance program or public forums used to discuss changes to the State plan.